VivekShah138/FoodExplorer/README.md

 ## Screens

 - **All Items Screen:** Displays all food items with image, name, description, rate, and rating.
-Each item has a favorite icon to toggle favorite status.
+Each item has a favorite icon to add/remove from favorites.
 - **Favorite Items Screen:** Shows only the user's favorite items in the same card format.
 - **Detail Item Screen:** Shows detailed information about the selected food item with a back button and toggle to add/remove from favorites.